 We know, your confidence can take a hit when you get a rejection, so it is very important to work hard at keeping your morale and motivation levels up and think positive.
 Especially, when you’re not in working with other company or your notice period is over, this is a good idea to keep your skills sharpened and your experience up-to-date.
 You can join a part-time training course (if relevant), a mentorship or a voluntary position in a company of interest.
 You can boost your confidence, give yourself a focus outside your job hunt and provide a discussion point in your next interview.

 Start your job search from scratch:

-This is happened several candidates choose wrong jobs so you might simply be applying to the wrong jobs for you.
+This is happened several candidates choose the wrong jobs so you might simply be applying to the wrong jobs for you.
 You have to think about whether the jobs relevantly match your background and experience instead of applying for every attractive vacancy in your sector, If your skill does not match for recruiter job, you’re only wasting the recruiter’s time if you’re invited to interview – not to mention your own.
 So, make sure you put everything you’ve learned from previous rejection to good use.
 After all, experience (positive and negative) is the best way to get the job that’s right for you in the long run.

 At last, we advise you if you didn’t get your dream job, don’t go down!
 Feeling deflated after your last interview.
-There are the numbers of opportunities and jobs around that you can apply to and fall in love with.
+There are numbers of opportunities and jobs around that you can apply to and fall in love with.
 You have to take this as a learning opportunity and commit to improving your job search moving forward.